Murtuza Mukhtarov: Early life

 Murtuza Mukhtarov was born in 1857 in the village of Amirjan (around Baku) in a poor family.
 During his childhood, Murtuza and his brother Bala Ahmed transported cargoes from Baku to Tiflis.
-In 1874, after selling his car Murtuza started working in one of the mines around Zabrat and Balakhani villages (near to Baku).
-An entrepreneur Martov discovered the will of M. Mukhtarov and instructed him about the use of drilling equipment, and in a short time, he was appointed to a foreman.
+In 1874, after selling his car, Murtuza started working in one of the mines around Zabrat and Balakhani villages (near to Baku).
+An entrepreneur, Martov discovered the will of M. Mukhtarov and instructed him about the use of drilling equipment, and in a short time, he was appointed to a foreman.
 After a while, sold the mining workshop drilling rig to him.
 Murtuza Mukhtarov made several changes in the machinery that he took over.
-At that time, all the people of Amircan village helped him by collecting money.
+At that time, all the people of the Amirjan village helped him by collecting money.
 Because of his dedication, Murtuza became known by more people.
 During this period, he got more technical knowledge from different engineers who worked for him relevant to the demands of the century.
-Business and enterprising millionaire also learned a lot about technical drawing.
-When signing documents, he rarely wrote his entire surname, typically his signature consisting of three letters "Mux".
-Like the other oil millionaires, Murtuza Mukhtarov has grown from the usual laborer to a million millionaire.
-After a long period of working as a plasterer, he transported oil by using carts and finally engaged in small contracts and started to drill oil wells in Baku and other cities within Russian empire such as Maykop and Grozny.
+The business and enterprising millionaire also learned a lot about technical drawing.
+When signing documents, he rarely wrote his entire surname, typically his signature consisting of three letters, "Mux".
+Like the other oil millionaires, Murtuza Mukhtarov has grown from the usual laborer to a millionaire.
+After a long period of working as a plasterer, he transported oil by using carts and finally engaged in small contracts and started to drill oil wells in Baku and other cities within the Russian Empire, such as Maykop and Grozny.
 Despite being born into a poor family and not having access to formal education, he managed to become a highly qualified, self-taught engineer and one of the best boring specialists in Baku.
 His enormous experience and shrewdness propelled him into his own business in 1890 when he founded what became a substantially sized oil company with two divisions, employing 2,500 workers to manufacture machinery for derricks and bore new oil wells.